google/comprehensive-rust/src/running-the-course.md

 3. Find a room large enough for your in-person participants.
 We recommend a class size of 15-20 people.
 That's small enough that people are comfortable asking questions --- it's also small enough that one instructor will have time to answer the questions.
+Make sure the room has _desks_ for yourself and for the
+   students: you will all need to be able to sit and work with your laptops.
+   In particular, you will be doing a lot of live-coding as an instructor, so a lectern won't be very helpful for you.

 4. On the day of your course, show up to the room a little early to set things up.
 We recommend presenting directly using `mdbook serve` running on your